Robert G. Marbut

 Robert G. Marbut, Jr. (born May 5, 1960) is an American homelessness consultant and professor who served as the Executive Director of the U.S. Interagency Council on Homelessness from 2019 to 2021 after being appointed by then-President Donald Trump.

 Political career

 In 1989, Marbut was selected for a White House fellowship in the executive office of President George H. W. Bush.

 In 1995, Marbut won a council seat representing a city district of San Antonio.
 He was re-elected in 1997.

 In 2009, Texas Governor Rick Perry appointed Marbut as a board member of the OneStar National Service Commission Board (OSNSC), a state agency promoting community service in Texas that oversees the administration of all AmeriCorps programs in Texas.

+Marbut is a senior fellow of the Discovery Institute, an organization advocating for intelligent design.

 Haven for Hope

 Marbut was the founding president and CEO of Haven for Hope, which opened in 2010, and remained a CEO for a short while.

 The project was praised by Texas Governor Greg Abbott and some San Antonio city leaders, but others were critical of Marbut's approach.
 Shelter and food were reported to be contingent upon good behavior such as passing drug tests and proving sobriety; those who could not pass sobriety tests were exiled to "Prospect Courtyard" to sleep outside rather than the sheltered facility.